 On the other hand, sometimes the city is the perfect place for Valentine’s Day celebrations.
-Where else can you go cocktail bar hopping, trying all of the Valentine’s specialty cocktails?
+Where else can you go cocktail bar hopping, trying all the Valentine’s speciality cocktails?
 (You can even try to make some cocktails of your own at home if you like.)
 The best way to do this is to never stay at one location for more than one or two drinks.
 And it’s also a good idea to try bars that you don’t normally frequent.
 Sure we all have our favourite watering holes, and there’s no problem with stopping in, but this Valentine’s Day activity is also a great opportunity to explore your city.
 You never know, you might find a new favourite spot that will hold special memories of your romantic bar crawl together.

 Try an Escape Room

 Escape rooms are super trendy right now and it’s not hard to tell why.
 If you’ve not heard of them before, it involves getting plonked into a room and trying to work together to complete the puzzles and find your way out.
 If you struggle, the staff member running the escape room is likely to give you a hand, so don’t worry too much.
 But if you manage to complete the escape room you get to brag about it together for months!

 No, not a themed party (though there’s nothing wrong with throwing a Valentine’s Day bash) but we’re talking a night at home where you totally commit to a theme together.
 Something like the 1920s could be fun, as you can put on some old black and white movies, dress up in theme, and even commit to the kind of language popular at the time, “old sport.”

 Of course, you can pick any theme you like, but if you totally commit to it, you’re sure to have a good time and great memories when looking back on it later.